 Graduates will have an awareness of the IT environment, appreciate the needs of users, and be able to provide IT technical support.
 They will also be able to demonstrate appropriate professional ethics and practices independently or as a part of a team.

-Course Length – One Year including holidays (Total 50 weeks including holidays)
+Course Length – One Academic Year (inclusive of holidays)

 Total credits – 120

 Programme Level – 05

 ICA Hamilton Campus – Level 3, 11 Garden Place, Hamilton, New Zealand

 - 48 credits at NCEA Level 2 including 12 credits in English or Maori; OR

 - The New Zealand Certificate in Information Technology Essentials (Level 4); OR

 - A relevant qualification at NZQF Level 3 or above; OR

 An interview process will be available to determine whether any specific support is required and to ensure applicants are well informed about the programme.

 - Candidates under 20 years old who do not meet the entry requirements but can demonstrate an equivalent knowledge and skills through other educational attainment and/or work/life experience may be eligible for provisional entry at the discretion of the Head of Department or a designated nominee.